klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 | options | Object | (optional) The `options` parameter allows you to specify the values to use when using encrypt.
 You can also use the `options` object to encrypt decoupled accounts.
 See the third example below for usage of `options`. |

 **NOTE**: There are two ways to encrypt the private key when an account has a decoupled private key from the address.
-1. Use the [KlaytnWalletKey](../../../../klaytn/design/accounts.md#klaytn-wallet-key-format) format with the privateKey parameter.
+1. Use the [KlaytnWalletKey](../../../../klaytn/design/accounts.md#klaytn-wallet-key-format) as `encryptTarget` parameter.
-2. Use the `options.address` to send the address as a parameter.
+2. Use the address as `options.address` parameter to send the address as one of the parameters.
+See the third example below for the usage.

 **Return Value**